Clark and McCullough: Motion pictures

-In 1928 Clark and McCullough entered the new field of talking pictures, with a series of short subjects and featurettes for Fox Film Corporation.
-In 1930 they signed with Radio Pictures (later RKO Radio Pictures) for six two-reel comedies annually.
+In 1928, Clark and McCullough entered the new field of talking pictures, with a series of short subjects and featurettes for Fox Film Corporation.
+In 1930, they signed with Radio Pictures (later RKO Radio Pictures) for six two-reel comedies annually.
 The RKO comedies are totally dominated by Clark, barging into every scene and monopolizing much of the conversation, with his good-natured buddy McCullough quietly embellishing his partner's antics with subtler gestures and actions.
 Each film cast the duo in different occupations, which they would tackle enthusiastically if not efficiently.
 The names of Clark's characters in their films were dictated by their jobs: as lawyers Clark and McCullough were Blackstone and Blodgett, as domestic help they were Cook and Blodgett, as photographers they were Flash and Blodgett.
-The films were re-released in the late 1940s.

 Clark and McCullough filmed most of their movies during the summer months, so they could be free to do stage revues during the rest of the year.
 They appeared in three Broadway shows while their film contract was in force.

 McCullough's death and beyond

 Clark and McCullough had completed their last series of comedies in 1935, and McCullough sought treatment for severe depression.
 After he was released from a sanitarium in March 1936, McCullough visited a barber shop where he grabbed a razor, and committed suicide by cutting his throat and wrists.
-Clark was forced to pursue a solo career; he appeared in Samuel Goldwyn's 1938 musical comedy The Goldwyn Follies, and reestablished himself on Broadway as a solo comedian in such revues as Streets of Paris and Mexican Hayride.
-Clark continued to appear on stage and television into the 1950s; he died in 1960.
+Clark was forced to pursue a solo career; he appeared in Samuel Goldwyn's 1938 musical comedy The Goldwyn Follies (wearing actual eyeglasses instead of his trademark painted-on glasses) and reestablished himself on Broadway as a solo comedian in such revues as Streets of Paris and Mexican Hayride.
+Clark continued to appear on stage and television into the 1950s; RKO reissued the old Clark & McCullough shorts to theaters in 1950 and 1951, to capitalize on Clark's new popularity.
+Clark died in 1960.